John Stange examines the tow sled control body after retrieval

 Pacific Islands Fisheries Science Center

-After losing nearly a full days' survey time due to communication problems with the laser line scanner, the science party aboard Hi'ialakai were in better spirits after the issue was resolved and the scanner re-deployed to the bottom late Thursday night.
-As the tow sled neared the bottom the image on the topside monitor resolved from chaotic noise to a coherent picture, providing the scientists with high-resolution images of the seafloor off the northwest coast of Maui.
+After losing nearly a full day's survey time due to communication problems with the laser line scanner, the science party aboard the research vessel (R/V) Hi'ialakai was in better spirits once the issue was resolved and the scanner re-deployed to the bottom late Thursday night.
+As the tow sled neared the bottom, the image on the topside monitor resolved from "chaotic noise" to a coherent picture, providing the scientists with high-resolution images of the sea floor off the northwest coast of Maui.
 After experimenting a little to find the optimum altitude of the scanner above the bottom, the survey team settled in for a night of work monitoring the scanner and recording data.

-The tow cable was reeled in and our worst-case scenario was confirmed: the only thing on the end of the tow cable was the sled's "control body", the package of electronics that enabled the operator on the surface to "fly" the sled above the bottom by remotely manipulating the sled's dive planes, much like flying an aircraft.
-The tow sled, and the precious laser line scanner it carried, had sheared away from from the control body by the force of the impact.
+The tow cable was reeled in and our worst-case scenario was confirmed: the only thing on the end of the tow cable was the sled's "control body," the package of electronics that enables the operator on the surface to "fly" the sled above the bottom by remotely manipulating the sled's dive planes, much like flying an aircraft.
+The tow sled, and the precious laser line scanner it carried, had been sheared away from the control body by the force of the impact.
 The ship quickly turned around to attempt to recover the tow sled, pieces of which could be seen in the distance bobbing on the surface.
-As we neared the area where debris could be seen, the ship deployed one of her small boats with three crew members aboard, who raced off toward the rapidly-disappearing pieces of the tow sled.
+As we neared the area where we saw debris, the ship deployed one of her small boats with three crew members aboard, who raced off toward the rapidly disappearing pieces of tow sled.
 In the end, only a few pieces of flotation material were recovered.
-Of the sled and the scanner there was no sign.
+Of the sled and the scanner: there was no sign.

 Hi'ialakai crew members search for debris.